What is Inventory Valuation?

 Top 3 Types of Inventory Valuation Methods in Accounting

 There are three main types/methods by which inventory management calculations can be done:

 #1 – FIFO – FIFO inventory stands for first in first out.
-This simply means that the goods should be sold in the order they were purchased.
-Good produced first should be sold first and this is the order in which the cost of goods sold and inventory should be calculated.
+It simply means that the goods should be sold in the order they were purchased.
+Good produce first should be sold first, and this is the order in which the cost of goods sold and inventory should be calculated.

-#3 – WAC – Weighted average inventory calculation as the name suggest calculates the weighted average of the whole inventory irrespective of the order in which it was placed.
+#3 – Weighted average – Weighted average inventory calculation, as the name suggests, calculates the weighted average of the whole inventory irrespective of the order in which it was placed.

 Mathematically, it can be expressed as:

 Following is the example of inventory valuation methods in accounting.

 Consider the case of a garment manufacturer who buys suits through 2 transactions:

 Also, assume that there were 400 suits sold at the end of the month.

 Considering the suits bought first were sold first: